 Panning - Tripod DSLR Gear

-Even my old reliable Nikon D3 daylight workhorse normally used for street photography captures birds in flight when attached to tripods.
-The only issue with D3 bodies capturing moving shots is the limited buffer.
+Even my old reliable 2007 D3 daylight workhorse, normally used for street photography captures birds in flight when attached to tripods.
+The only issue with D3 bodies capturing moving shots, is the limited buffer.
 Attaching quality lenses on the D3 can produce good images.
-The below examples are heavily cropped enlargements from the original NEF files.
+The below examples are heavily cropped enlargements from original NEF files.

 Tripod Heads - Choose Wisely